Central Bank inspection finds weaknesses in firms’ compliance with Fitness & Probity Regime

 Notes

-• In April 2019, the Central Bank issued a Dear CEO letter to all firms, which identified a number of areas where F&P compliance had been found to be lacking.
+- In April 2019, the Central Bank issued a Dear CEO letter to all firms (PDF 308.9KB), which identified a number of areas where F&P compliance had been found to be lacking.
 Following this, the Central Bank undertook thematic onsite inspections across a sample of firms in the insurance and banking sectors in order to assess the level of compliance with the fitness and probity requirements.

-• The Central Bank published reviews of Diversity and Inclusion conducted in the Banking and Insurance sectors in 2018 and 2020 respectively.
+- The Central Bank published reviews of Diversity and Inclusion conducted in the Banking and Insurance sectors in 2018 (PDF 756.85KB)and 2020 (PDF 1.06MB)respectively.
 Firms are required to be mindful in not only considering individual competency but also how they are considering the collective mix of skills and composition, particularly at board and senior management levels.